pinardy/commit-and-version-tag-nodejs-demo/README.md

 To try out what happens with a new release, run the following command:

 ```
-npm run release -- --dry-run
+npm run release-patch -- --dry-run
 ```

-To create a new release, run the following command:
+To create a new patch release, run the following command:

 ```
-npm run release
+npm run release-patch
 ```

+Different flags can be added for different release types (major/minor/patch).
+Refer to `package.json` for the various flags